teal-language/tl/docs/examples/README.rst

 ========

 The user new to Teal may find a few examples helpful.
-In that light these examples are provided.
+In that light these examples are provided; where each example has:

+1. Explanatory text, and
+2. Working source code.

 ::

   NOTE  The examples use the 'cyan' build tool, as it is expected to be the
         common tool used for initializing and building projects.

-In all of these examples it is assumed that the initial directory is 'examples'.
+In all of these examples it is assumed that the root directory is 'examples'.

 The use of 'tree' command is only for illustration in these notes.
 The user does *not* need to use the 'tree' command.